morepaolo/roundcube-pop3fetcher/README.md

 Finally, edit the main.inc.php file in the config folder, adding the plugin "pop3fetcher" at around line 378 (PLUGINS)

 Now, login into RoundCube, go to the settings panel and add the POP3 accounts as you prefer

+CHANGELOG:

+1.1

+Added capability of selecting target IMAP folder, to separate emails fetched from POP3 accounts and other emails separated

 If you have any problem, please don't esitate contacting me at morepaolo@gmail.com.
 In order for me to organize emails, please write [roundcube-pop3fetcher] in the subject of the messages.